MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Decouple backend processing from a frontend host.
   - Consider if the frontend can be designed to answer requests while the backend processing can be asynchronous.
-- Monolithic applications usually scale as a unit, leaving little room to scale only the individual components that may need it.
 - Apps that aren't optimized can lead to issues with scalability, deployability, code maintenance, and a waste of energy.
 - Many modern cloud applications are designed to asynchronously transact many messages between services and components.
   - Consider the format used to encode the payload data.